jacebenson/jace.pro/content/post/2018-11-05-angular-do/index.md

-First place I looked at this report is the very helpful transactions table `syslog_transactions_list.do`, however transactions to this endpoint seem to **not** be tracked there or in the new Active Clust Transactions `loading_transactions.do`.
+First place I looked at this report is the very helpful transactions table `syslog_transactions_list.do`, however transactions to this endpoint seem to **not** be tracked there or in the new Active Cluster Transactions `loading_transactions.do`.
 Which is really unfortunate, because that at least shows quickly where the delay is tracked weather it's on a server-side transaction or something on the client or